lifeisfoo/grails-application-configuration-plugin/README.md

 Conf.valuePut("header","Welcome to this company website!") def websiteHeader = Conf.valueGet("header")
 ```
-You can store integer, dubles, etc and converting them after get.
+You can store integer, duble, etc and converting them after get.
 Also objects in json format...everything you want.

 ## Future
 * Caching level